stoeps13/bluefin-stoeps/README.md

-# This is based on bluefin
+#This is based on bluefin

 **This image is considered Beta**

 - I added my most used programs and adjusted the container images for distrotube
-- This is pretty much made for my daily work and not a generic approach like Bluefin
+- This is mostly made for my daily work and not a generic approach like Bluefin

 # Bluefin Documentation